-1. Common Law Trademark – This type of trademark automatically exists as soon as you start using your name, logo and/or images in the marketplace.
+1. Common Law Trademark – This type of trademark automatically exists as soon as you start using your name, logo, and/or images in the marketplace.
 It exists only in the geographic area where you actually do business and only for the length of time that you are using it.
 The downsides to this type of trademark are many.
-It is a challenge to prove ownership, use and geographic area if you ever need to enforce your rights (it’s a harder procedure in court).
+It is a challenge to prove ownership, use, and geographic area if you ever need to enforce your rights (it’s a harder procedure in court).
 In addition, the internet has made this type of trademark protection inconsistent.
-The basis of this trademark is specific geographic location and the internet disrupts that analysis.
+The basis of this trademark is the specific geographic location and the internet disrupts that analysis.
 After all, some businesses are virtual and have no specific geographic location!
 When you see this symbol ™ it means that someone is claiming a common law trademark.

 2. State Trademark – A state trademark must be registered in the state or states where you do business.
 State trademarks only apply within the borders of that state.
-For businesses who are truly local (and don’t cross state lines), a state trademark may be appropriate.
-However, very few businesses meet this criteria because most businesses have websites that reach across the globe.
+For businesses that are truly local (and don’t cross state lines), a state trademark may be appropriate.
+However, very few businesses meet these criteria because most businesses have websites that reach across the globe.
 State trademarks also sometimes use the ™ symbol.

 4. International Trademark – For those businesses that conduct business internationally, there is an additional step that can help protect their trademark beyond the borders of the United States.
 After obtaining a federal trademark, you can file to protect the trademark in additional countries through a treaty called the Madrid Protocol.
 This is an international effort to standardize and streamline the trademark protection process on an international level.
 It is a strategic process and not always easy.